GarrettPruttis/MSP430-Projects/Water Level Sensing/README.txt

-This holds files for ADC water level sensor, SPI sd card reader
+This holds files for ADC water level sensor